 Q. Can I put a rug on carpet?

 A. Definitely.
 Again, we love that layered look.
 A rug on carpet can also be used to visually create a conversation area or section off the room however you may need.
 Hide rugs are our favorite for this strategy.
+If you’re putting the rug on a hard floor though, be sure to invest in a rug pad.

 What rug questions do you have?
 Do you prefer furniture on the rug or off?
 Let us know in the comment section below!